 The angular velocity of the targets/image was set to a constant and controlled level on each trial by changing the pitch and yaw of the ownship in a circular orbit.
 From the point of view of the observers, this gave the appearance of the ownship approaching the bogies in a spiraling motion.
 This orbital motion of the ownship allowed sustained high angular velocities for the duration of the trial while keeping the targets near the center of the screen.
 A second advantage of the spiraling motion was that it produced motion smearing in all orientations during the course of each trial.
 Angular velocity was controlled by the diameter of the orbit.
 The largest orbit used in the evaluations had a radius of 8 inches which kept the bogies within the central portion of the screen where our calibration of the hold time shutter was valid.
-The period of the orbit was 1.4 sec.

 Prior to each experimental session, each observer studied larger images of the aircraft to become familiar with their appearance.
 Each session required about 50 minutes to complete.
+The experimental task was identical between the two evaluations except for the following procedural differences: